Sorceror/gamepad-handler/README.md

 - [X] Handle axis mapping
 - [ ] Provide an API to easily allow the final user to define/redefine the mapping
 - [X] onConnect and onDisconnect events
+- [ ] Add support for onRelease events (currently only onPress events - events are continuously triggered when button is pressed for longer period of time)
+- [ ] Add predefined mappings for Oculus touch gamepads